user432/RoboND-Rover-Project/README.md

 ## Dependencies
 You'll need Python 3 and Jupyter Notebooks installed to do this project.
 The best way to get setup with these if you are not already is to use Anaconda following along with the [RoboND-Python-Starterkit](https://github.com/ryan-keenan/RoboND-Python-Starterkit).

-Here is a great link for learning more about [Anaconda and Jupyter Notebooks](https://classroom.udacity.com/courses/ud1111)

 ## Recording Data
 I've saved some test data for you in the folder called `test_dataset`.
 In that folder you'll find a csv file with the output data for steering, throttle position etc. and the pathnames to the images recorded in each run.
 I've also saved a few images in the folder called `calibration_images` to do some of the initial calibration steps with.